ViniciusCalil/C_plusplus/NTFS_Alternate_Data_Stream/README.md

 Search for files with ADS:
 --------------------------

-To check if there is any ADS in a specific file, use the command: 'dir /R "specific_file_name" ' .
+To check if there is any ADS in a specific file, use the command:

+    dir /R "specific_file_name"

-To check if there is any file with ADS in a specific directory, use the command: 'dir /R "directory_name" | find ":$DATA" ' .
+To check if there is any file with ADS in a specific directory, use the command:

+    dir /R "directory_name" | find ":$DATA"

-To check if there is any file with ADS in a specific directory subtree, use the command :'dir /R /S "directory_name" | find ":$DATA" ' .
+To check if there is any file with ADS in a specific directory subtree, use the command :

+    dir /R /S "directory_name" | find ":$DATA"

   Note that the subdirectory name is not displayed along the file names.
 If you need to find the subdirectory, you shall have to search one by one, using olny the "/R" command parameter.

 Vinicius Calil, 2013/08/13.